-Other than the success of Senator Harry Byrd Jr., the most significant impact of an independent candidate was in 1994.
+Other than the success of Senator Harry Byrd Jr., the most significant impact of a statewide independent candidate was in 1994.
 Marshall Coleman pulled enough votes away from the Republican nominee for US Senate, Oliver North, to allow Sen. Chuck Robb to win re-election.

 Robb spent $5 million and got 45.6% of the vote as the Democratic Party nominee.
 Oliver North, as the Republican Party nominee, spent $18 million and got 42.9%.
 The spoiler in the race, Marshall Coleman, had been the Republican candidate for governor in 1981 and 1989 after as Attorney General in 1977-81.
 Coleman received 11.4% of the vote, primarily from Republicans who could not support the party's nominee.

 Both Robb and North were damaged candidates in 1994.
 Robb's extramarital affairs allowed North to link him closely with President Bill Clinton, in a year when a wave election led by Newt Gingrich gave Republicans control of the US House of Representatives for the first time since 1956.
 North had been part of the Iran-contra affair, though on appeal his felony conviction for telling lies to Congress while under oath was overturned.

 Robb attacked North's character throughout the race, at one point labeling him as:10

 Traditional Republican leaders, including Senator John W. Warner and former President Ronald Reagan, refused to support North.
 Nancy Reagan's condemnation twelve days before election day was seen by pundits as the turning point in the race.
 Republicans who intended to vote in their district's US House of Representatives race that year, but could not support Oliver North for the US Senate, had the option of voting for a well-known Republican who did not happen to be the official nominee of the Republican Party.

 Marshall Coleman argued that a vote for him would not be a wasted vote, which is the standard argument against independent and third-party candidates.
 He claimed a vote for him would be a principled vote:11

 Source: You Tube